 I conclude that the 120-day deadline for an attachment to perfect a mechanic’s lien may be extended by agreement with the owner.
 But what about time extensions without the owner’s agreement?
 May the statutory deadline for the attachment be extended in any other way?

 Recently a Superior Court judge ruled that just filing suit provides an automatic extension.
-In considering several attachment petitions relating to the same project, he issued an order in one of the cases stating “This request is taken under advisement pending the issuance of a consolidated order on all other outstanding requests for mechanics’ liens and attachments related to this construction project.”
-The plaintiff, a supplier whose 120-day window was about to close, immediately moved for interim approval of its attachment while the judge pondered his consolidated order.
-The court denied the motion, ruling that “While RSA 447:10 suggests the mechanic’s lien may be secured by attachment made ‘while the lien continues,’ the Court finds the lien continues while the suit is pending, that the 120-days is tolled once the suit is filed.
+In American Builders and Contractors Supply Co., Inc. v.
+JNR Gutters, Inc., No. 213-2019-CV-00246 (Cheshire County Super.
+Ct., Oct.
+8, 2019), a supplier timely moved for an ex parte mechanic's lien attachment, but the court took the matter under advisement while pondering a consolidated ruling on other lien requests on the same project.
+With its 120-day window about to shut, the plaintiff was quite naturally concerned that its lien would be lost by the mere passage of time while awaiting the decision.
+The court found interim approval unnecessary, ruling that “While RSA 447:10 suggests the mechanic’s lien may be secured by attachment made ‘while the lien continues,’ the Court finds the lien continues while the suit is pending, that the 120-days is tolled once the suit is filed.
 To hold otherwise would effectively and pragmatically deprive all would-be mechanic’s lien holders of the full 120 statutory lien period because they would realistically be required to file suit long before the 120-day period expires to ensure the granting of the attachment.”

-This rationale falls apart if, as Justice Souter once wrote, “the court may grant an order of attachment ex parte ‘to perfect a labor and materials lien under RSA 447.’”
-Chagnon Lumber Co. v.
+The concern expressed by the court should be largely academic as long as “the court may grant an order of attachment ex parte ‘to perfect a labor and materials lien under RSA 447,'" Chagnon Lumber Co. v.
 Stone Mill Const.
 Corp., 124 N.H.
 820, 823 (1984).
 And while the ruling appears favorable to lienors, it actually puts them at risk of losing out to “bona fide purchasers of the property for value before the writ of attachment was recorded,” id. at 824.